Saluting Garry McDonald's comedy icon

 The artifice of television has a way of obfuscating reality, even when it’s designed to highlight it.
 Reality TV shows are anything but real.
 But when you see Norman Gunston in the 'real world', the audience is taken to a place through his eyes.
 Gunston’s blunt and naive line of questioning tore away any facade of grandiose distortion of a constructed media world.
 Gunston, for all intents and purposes, was the audience.
 He called bullshit, and was always on the audience’s side.

 Garry’s commitment to his character’s naivety was probably why some people didn’t know if it was indeed a joke.
-In this short interview clip with Peter Luck, McDonald explains some of the extreme reactions the character provoked from the public:
+In this short interview clip with Peter Luck (featuring footage of Gunston from the Seven Network), McDonald explains some of the extreme reactions the character provoked from the public:

 Celebrity Interviews: From the Sublime to the Absurd